gh-mentor/c-sharp-workshop/ex6-transform/README.md

 - Implement the following methods:
   1. `FilterBytesAsync`:
-     - Accepts a `Func<byte, bool>` predicate.
+     - Accepts a `Func<byte, bool>` delegate.
-     - Uses LINQ to filter the bytes asynchronously based on the predicate and returns a new `List<byte>`.
+     - Uses LINQ to filter the bytes asynchronously based on the delegate and returns a new `List<byte>`.

   2. `TransformBytesAsync`:
      - Accepts a `Func<byte, Task<byte>>` delegate.